trothr/blog/Richard/2020/20200531-talk-that-way.md

 The kids chimed in, "Let's go look at one of those hybrids you're so gah-gah about.".
 My family knows me too well.

 We needed a new car.
-The logical choice came down to one of Honda Accord, Toyota Camry (which I drive now, ironcally), or the Toyota Prius.
+The logical choice came down to one of Honda Accord, Toyota Camry (which I drive now, ironcally, *and* which is now paid off, praise God!), or the Toyota Prius.
 That year, the Prius still had a premium.
 I wanted the Prius.
 I was willing to get the Camry or Accord, and would have been happy with either of those as a great second choice.

 The Prius is a smaller car, so I sat in the back with the front seat slid fully back to be sure my son would fit in this vehicle when he